5l1v3r1/pragmash/SPECIFICATION.md

 # Control blocks: an overview

 In pragmash, certain keywords at the beginning of logical lines indicate that the line is not a command but rather the beginning of a control block.
-These keywords are `if`, `for`, `while`, `try` and `func`.
+These keywords are `if`, `for`, `while`, `try` and `def`.

 # *if* blocks